vprobon/iLIR-ML-data/README.md

 This repository contains computer code (including Python notebooks), Machine Lerning Models and data files related to the prediction of functional LIR motifs based on data deposited in the [LIRcentral database](https://lircentral.eu).

-An online, freely available Python Notebook implementing the iLIR-ML method (v0.9) can be accessed online at [Google Colab](https://colab.research.google.com/drive/1FjK2nR9gFtELOoBwvPDKicvkzV-2flhA?usp=sharing).
+An online, freely available Python Notebook implementing the iLIR-ML method (v0.9) can be accessed online at [Google Colab](https://colab.research.google.com/drive/1FjK2nR9gFtELOoBwvPDKicvkzV-2flhA?usp=sharing) for predicting functional LIRs.

 The iLIR_AF2disorder.ipynb notebook, contains code performing exploratory data analysis using features from Alphafold-disorder (Piovesan et al., 2021) and custom made PSSM profiles representing positive and negative instances of LIR motifs.
+This program was used to develop, validate and save the models which are used for the the iLIR-ML method.

 ## References
 Piovesan, D., Monzon, A. M., & Tosatto, S. C. E. (2022).
 Intrinsic protein disorder and conditional folding in AlphaFoldDB.
 Protein science : a publication of the Protein Society, 31(11), e4466. https://doi.org/10.1002/pro.4466